-From ideation to optimization, these steps will help you create a solid process for quality content marketing
+Quality content marketing is relevant, valuable, and engaging for your target audience.
+From ideation to optimization, here’s how to create a solid process for quality content marketing.

 A site without strong content simply can’t compete with one sporting an extensive blog, an array of case studies, and other helpful written resources.

-Whether you write it yourself, leverage a team member, or outsource (to an agency or freelancer), these are the elements you need for content that’ll make your brand an industry thought leader.
+Whether you write it yourself, leverage a team member, or outsource to an agency, these are the elements you need for content that’ll make your brand an industry thought leader.

 HawkSEM blog: 11 Steps to Create Quality Content